andrehardy/javascriptPractice/README.md

 # javascriptPractice

-A simple vanillaJS game made during a code along found online.
-This game is nothing more than me practicing my javascript fundamentals.
+Simple vanillaJS made during a code along found online.
+These files are nothing more than me practicing my javascript fundamentals.